ADHD Supergirls

 masking adhd symptoms girls

-“Masking” is a term that originated in the autistic community describing how women (and sometimes men) are able to hide their autism by appearing normal for a while.
+“Masking” is a term that originated in the autistic community describing how some autistic people are able to hide their autism by appearing normal for a while.
 Then when they come home, there is often a period of detoxing or fallout, where emotions are high or a meltdown may occur.

 At school, she works hard to follow the routine, listen to the teacher (although she is still distractible, which is how she was able to get diagnosed with inattentive ADHD), get along with others, and do her assignments.